reusable-ui/reusable-ui-monorepo/variants/emphasize-variant/README.md

 #### 🧠 Emphasis Resolution Strategy

-The hook evaluates the effective emphasized state using a tiered approach:
+The hook determines the final emphasized state using the following priority:
 1. **Explicit Prop Override**
    - If `props.emphasized` is `true` or `false`, it takes precedence.
 2. **Relative Resolution**
    - If set to `'inherit'`, pulls value from context if provided (`EmphasizeVariantProvider`).
    - If set to `'invert'`, reverses the inherited value (`true ⇄ false`).
-3. **Fallback Options**
+3. **Fallback Logic**
    - Uses `options.defaultEmphasized` if provided.
-   - Falls back to system default if all else fails.
+   - Defaults to system default if none is provided.

 #### 🧬 Context Propagation

-Use `<EmphasizeVariantProvider>` to share emphasized state with child components:
+Use `<EmphasizeVariantProvider>` to share emphasized state with descendant components:

 ```tsx
 import React, { ReactNode, FC } from 'react';